Deciding Isomorphy using Dehn fillings, the splitting case: Solving the isomorphism problem

 According to Proposition \ref{prop;main_reduction}, in order to check whether these decompositions are isomorphic it is enough to solve, in black (elementary) vertex groups, the mixed Whitehead problem, and the isomorphism problem, and, in the white vertex groups, the isomorphism problem (of groups with unmarked ordered peripheral structures) and the orbit problem for markings.
 The assumptions on the parabolic groups readily guarantee that the two first problems (on black vertex groups) are solvable.

-For white vertex groups, let us differentiate whether the groups to compare are rigid or $(QH)$ non rigid (whether they belong to a class or the other can be decided by Theorem \ref{theo;TouC}, but actually, at this stage, we know which vertex groups are rigid).
+For white vertex groups, let us differentiate whether the groups to compare are rigid or $\QH$ non rigid (whether they belong to a class or the other can be decided by Theorem \ref{theo;TouC}, but actually, at this stage, we know which vertex groups are rigid.)
 Let us consider first rigid groups.
 By Bowditch's Theorem \ref{thm;induced-struct}, since $\bbX'_i$ is peripheral, these rigid vertex groups are hyperbolic relative to the peripheral structure induced by $(\calP_i)_{\bbX_i}$.
 To show that (\ref{assumeIP}) in Proposition \ref{prop;main_reduction} (the isomorphism problem) is satisfied, we use one of the main result of \cite{DG_charac}.

-\begin{thm}[\cite{DG_charac}] There is an algorithm which decides if two explicitly given finitely presented relatively hyperbolic groups $(G,\calP)$, $(H,\calQ)$ (by finite presentation, and finite generating sets of conjugacy representatives of the peripheral structure) are isomorphic (as groups with unmarked peripheral structure), provided $\calP$, $\calQ$ consist of residually finite groups and that $(G,\calP)$, $(H,\calQ)$ are rigid. \end{thm}
+\begin{thm} \cite[Theorem 6.1]{DG_charac} There is an algorithm which decides if two explicitly given finitely presented relatively hyperbolic groups $(G,\calP)$, $(H,\calQ)$ (given by finite presentations, and finite generating sets of conjugacy representatives of the peripheral structure) are isomorphic (as groups with unmarked peripheral structure), provided $\calP$, $\calQ$ consist of infinite residually finite groups and that $(G,\calP)$, $(H,\calQ)$ are rigid, non elementary. \end{thm}

-In \cite[Theorem 6.8]{DG_charac}, the algorithm is given (not just proved to exist).
+In \cite{DG_charac}, the algorithm is given explicitly.
 As for the requirement (\ref{orbit1b}) of Proposition \ref{prop;main_reduction} (the orbit problem for markings), the assumption on the congruences separating torsion allows us to use Proposition \ref{prop;orbit_computation}, which solves this algorithmic problem.

-Let now us consider (QH) white vertex groups.
-Deciding isomorphism is a matter of identifying the surface, and the orbit problems for markings is easy, since the peripheral groups are infinite cyclic; two different markings are either equal, or opposite in each boundary components (in which case, they are in the same orbit under the automorphism group), or they differ on certain but not all boundary components, in which case they are in the same orbit if and only if the surface is not-orientable.
+Let now us consider $\QH$ white vertex groups.
+In the torsion-free case, deciding isomorphism is a matter of identifying the surface, and the orbit problems for markings is easy, since the peripheral groups are infinite cyclic; two different markings are either equal, or opposite in each boundary components (in which case, they are in the same orbit under the automorphism group), or they differ on certain but not all boundary components, in which case they are in the same orbit if and only if the surface is not orientable.
+In the non torsion-free case, we may use the main result of \cite{DG_gafa}, since these groups are hyperbolic, with peripheral structure consisting of virtually abelian groups (which have finite computable automorphism groups.)
+One can make a list of possible markings of the peripheral subgroups (in a given orbit under automorphisms) and check by \cite{DG_gafa} which configurations are reached by an automorphism of the ambient $\QH$ group.